geoboom/leetcode-setup-cpp/README.md

 ## Installation

-Before proceeding, ensure you have `python3` installed in your system.
+Before proceeding, ensure you have `python3` (run `python3 --version` to check) installed in your system.

 1. Clone this repository into your LeetCode directory (e.g. `/home/<username>/leetcode/`):